zowe/docs-site/docs/user-guide/cli-using-daemon-mode.md

 ## Feature overview
-Under some conditions, Zowe CLI start up time can be may be three to fifteen seconds.
+Zowe CLI start up can take as long as fifteen seconds.
 A contributing factor is the startup of the Node.js runtime.

-Use daemon mode to run Zowe CLI as a persistent background process (daemon).
-Daemon mode enables a one-time startup of Node.js and a native-built Rust client to communicate with the daemon via TCP/IP sockets.
+Daemon mode saves time by running Zowe CLI as a persistent background process (daemon).
+Using daemon mode enables a one-time startup of the Node.js runtime and a native-built Rust client to communicate with the daemon via TCP/IP sockets.
 * The `zowex` Rust client calls pass Zowe commands to the server via TCP writing
 * The Zowe server responds with text data from command output as it normally would, but response is directed towards the socket connection instead of the console

-Certain Zowe CLI features such as progress bars, writing to `stderr`, and prompting for user input use the lightweight protocol built onto the server/client communication.
+Certain Zowe CLI features such as progress bars, writing to `stderr`, and prompting for user input use a lightweight protocol built onto the server/client communication.
 The protocol consists of headers that begin with `x-zowe-daemon-`.
-If the header is detected (either the client or the server side), it is parsed to control behavior between the client and the server.
+If the header is detected (either on the client or the server side), it is parsed to control the behavior between the client and the server.

 ### Benefits
 Initial testing shows the potential benefits of daemon mode:
-* Root level help (`zowe --help`) response time is reduced from approximately 3 seconds to just under 1 second.
+* Root level help (`zowe --help`) response time is reduced from approximately three seconds to under one second.

-### Rust Client
+### Rust client
-A native Rust client calls the Zowe CLI persistent process (daemon).
-An environmental variable (`ZOWE_DAEMON=<PORT>`) can be set for the port to connect to the TCP socket.
+The native-built Rust client communicate with the Zowe CLI persistent process (daemon) via TCP/IP sockets.
+Set the environmental variable (`ZOWE_DAEMON=<PORT>`) to connect to the TCP socket.
 The default port value is 4000.

 Rust binderies are released on GitHub.

 Rust client sets --daemon-client-directory (or --dcd) for Zowe CLI / imperative usage which is the daemon client directory.
 This flag is hidden from Zowe help display since it's not intended for end users.

-Rust client is called zowex.exe while in PoC / validation stage.
-Otherwise, we might call it zowe for seamless transition.
 ### Imperative

 Imperative is updated in several places to write to a stream in addition to / instead of `stdout` and `stderr`.
 Stream is passed in yargs “context” which is our own user data.